bobbycyiii/coover/README.md

 by the contractibility of the cores and co-cores of the handles in the handlebody.)

-A better explanation is upcoming work.
+A less opaque explanation is upcoming work.